 Cotton sheets are some of the oldest and most comfortable types of sheets on the market and continue to remain in the homes of many to this day.
 They’ve been used for thousands of years and were even choices of the pharaohs of old.
 Millenniums have passed and we use those materials today in our beds and clothing.
+But Pima cotton is not your average cotton.

 What is Pima cotton?